 That being said, Manhattan boasts hundreds if not thousands of tenement structures sans elevators, so you’re in luck.
 Here are five awesome things that you can expect if you choose to live in a high-floor walk-up.

 Be prepared to hear the question, “Where did you get those calves?”
-You probably won’t need to hit the gym as often if you’re walking up and down 100 to 150-plus steps several times per day.
+You probably won’t need to hit the gym as often if you’re waking up and down 100 to 150-plus steps several times per day.
 Add groceries or luggage into the mix, and you’ll practically be set for cardio.
-The good news is that taking the stairs is said to improve heart health, lower your bad cholesterol levels and raise the good.
+The good news is that taking the stairs improves heart health, lowers your harmful cholesterol levels, and raises the good.
 For this, you can reward yourself with a trip to Shake Shack.

 Inevitably, burglars are lazy and will hit the first or second-floor apartments long before they venture up five flights.
 Although I’d still lock my doors every night before turning in, you can rest easy because you’re probably less of a target if a criminal is looking to grab and go.

 Fun Fact: You won’t find many non-elevator buildings higher than six stories in New York City.
-In fact, there are less than 100 walk-ups left with more than six floors, according to the Wall Street Journal.
-This is because New York’s Multiple Dwelling Law passed in 1929, and requires that all buildings higher than six stories or 60 feet have an elevator.
+According to the Wall Street Journal, there are less than 100 walk-ups left with more than six floors, and this is because New York’s Multiple Dwelling Law passed in 1929 requires that all buildings higher than six stories or 60 feet have an elevator.